-Condensate chambers, also known as seal pots and steam condensate drip pots, are welded pressure vessels that allow instruments and valves to be attached in line with routed tubing to allow for line sampling, elimination of fluid, and other processes.
+Condensate chambers, also known as seal pots or steam condensate drip pots, are welded pressure vessels that allow instruments and valves to be attached in line with routed tubing to allow for line sampling, elimination of fluid, and other processes.
 They are used to protect sensitive metering systems and devices by trapping and holding condensate and foreign material that may accumulate in gaseous service lines.
 TechLine Mfg. condensate chambers are also used as a liquid barrier between the mainline and the secondary instruments to prevent steam, vapors, and corrosive/viscous process fluids from reaching those instruments.
 TechLine Mfg. stocks a number of prefabbed standard condensate chamber sizes, and we also provide custom pots based on customer requirements.
 Contact us to let us know what you need.

 Manufacturing Process of Condensate Chambers